nicorodriguezx/Venezuela2024/README.md

 - matplotlib (for graph creation)

 ## Instructions
-Upload the images of the election records to a folder in Google Drive.
-Currently, the best source is https://resultadosconvzla.com/, which claims to have around 81% of the records but would require manually downloading each one (if anyone knows where they are all available in a .rar, let me know).
-Another option is to wait for https://www.cne.gob.ve/ (currently offline) to publish them.
+Upload the images of the election records to a folder in Google Drive. ~~Currently, the best source is https://resultadosconvzla.com/, which claims to have around 81% of the records but would require manually downloading each one (if anyone knows where they are all available in a .rar, let me know).
+Another option is to wait for https://www.cne.gob.ve/ (currently offline) to publish them.~~ UPDATE: They can be downloaded from: https://drive.google.com/drive/folders/1S0Sz-3x0Jn9VL0_HK_-sDDSY_oE6mclH (credits to @mis2centavos and @xaixi on X/Twitter).

 Replace the directory '/content/drive/My Drive/Actas' in the code with the path to your own folder.